ESX-PORTUGAL/GiGi_OnOffduty/README.md

 You can add more Jobs if you want.

-For everything to work under conditions of Mystic Notifications and progressbar.
+For everything to work under conditions you need Mystic Notifications and progressbar.

 Hope you like it ;) !